marcottelab/super.complex/README.md

 ```

 ## Instructions:
-To run the pipeline on a new network, construct a similar input file (as input_toy.yaml) containing the required inputs.
+To run the pipeline on a new network, construct a similar input file (as input_toy.yaml) specifying where to find the required inputs - the network and known communities, and configuration options for the algorithm.

 1. Specify input options relating to the network:
 Set options dir_nm - directory containing the network, netf_nm - file name of the network